Takashiidobe/notes/src/books/designing-data-intensive-applications/replication.md

 ### Solutions for Replication Lag

-If the system you\'re working on can function with replication lag and weaker consistency guarantees, that\'s good.
+If the system you're working on can function with replication lag and weaker consistency guarantees, that's good.
 If not, you may want to pursue distributed transactions or use multi-leader or leaderless strategies.